Hip-drag Carving

 1) Move the skis out and away from your body, in direction to the slope’s edge.
 As it was already pointed out, you need to “make room” for both legs to be able to get horizontal later in the turn.
 It is important to mention that a low transition (AKA flexed transition or “Cross-under”) helps us move the skis out away from our body at initiation.

 2) Strong inclination of our body into the turn by pushing/extending the new outside leg (“long” leg).
 The “Inside Hand Dragging Drill”, performed first on a J-hook type of turn, is a very good drill to exaggerate inclination at the first part of the turn.
+Another very interesting drill to train inclination at the top of the turn is the “Whitepass drill“.

 3) As our body moves inside the turn and we are “falling in”, we should concomitantly angulate the upper body out to keep our balance mainly over the outside ski.
 Keeping balance over the outside ski without upper body angulation is almost impossible.